Brocatel Markdown Grammar Spec

 Usage: Adds a

-in the MDX expression to mark the variable that affects the plural forms of words in the text.Semantics: The variable is marked for Gettext for easier I18N.
+?in the MDX expression to mark the variable that affects the plural forms of words in the text.Semantics: The variable is marked for Gettext for easier I18N.

-entry in the POT file so that the translation can be done in a better way.
+You have { 1 + 1 ?} apples.will generate amsgid_pluralentry in the POT file so that the translation can be done in a better way.

 Tags